cal-poly-dxhub/generic-chatbot-framework/README.md

 **LLM configuration**

-Specify settings for the large language models, including streaming, conversation history length, corpus document limits, similarity thresholds, and prompt configurations for standalone question rephrasing and question-answering chains.
+Specify settings for the large language models, including streaming, conversation history length, corpus document limits, similarity thresholds, and prompt configurations for question-answering chains.

 - **streaming (optional)**: Whether to enable streaming responses from the language model.
 Default is false.

     ```yaml
     streaming: <true|false>
     ```

 - **maxConversationHistory (optional)**: The maximum number of chat messages to include in the conversation history for rephrasing a follow-up question into a standalone question.
 Default is 5.

     ```yaml
     maxConversationHistory: <integer>
     ```

 - **maxCorpusDocuments (optional)**: The maximum number of documents to include in the context for a question-answering prompt.
 Default is 5.

     ```yaml
     maxCorpusDocuments: <integer>
     ```

 - **corpusSimilarityThreshold (optional)**: The minimum similarity score required for a document to be considered relevant to the question.
 Default is 0.25.

     ```yaml
     corpusSimilarityThreshold: <float>
     ```

--   **standaloneChainConfig (optional)**: Configuration for the standalone question rephrasing chain.
-If this chain is not configured, the original user questions will be used directly for answering without any rephrasing.
+- **qaChainConfig**: Configuration for the question-answering chain.

-    -   **modelConfig**: configuration for the language model used in this chain
+    - **modelConfig**: Configuration for the language model used in this chain.
         ```yaml
         modelConfig:
-            provider: <the provider of the language model (e.g., bedrock, sagemaker).>
-            modelId: <the ID of the language model or inference profile (e.g., anthropic.claude-3-7-sonnet-20250219-v1:0, us.anthropic.claude-3-7-sonnet-20250219-v1:0)>
-            modelEndpointName: <the name of SageMaker endpoint if the model provider is set to sagemaker.
-Leave it to empty if the provider is bedrock.>
-            modelKwargs: <Additional keyword arguments for the language model, such as topP, temperature etc.>
-        ```

-        Example:

-        ```yaml
-        modelConfig:
             provider: bedrock
-            modelId: anthropic.claude-3-7-sonnet-20250219-v1:0
-            modelKwargs:
-                maxTokens: 1024
-                temperature: 0.1
-                topP: 0.99
-                stopSequences:
-                    - 'Asisstant:'
-        ```

-        To find more information about `modelKwargs`, please refer to the [inference parameters](https://docs.aws.amazon.com/bedrock/latest/userguide/inference-parameters.html).

-    -   **promptTemplate**: The prompt template used for rephrasing questions.

-        ```yaml
-        promptTemplate: <string>
-        ```

-        Example:

-        ```yaml
-        promptTemplate: |
-            Given the following conversation and a follow up question, rephrase the follow up question to be a standalone question, in its original language.
-            If there is no chat history, just rephrase the question to be a standalone question.

-            Chat History:
-            ${chat_history}
-            Follow Up Input: ${question}
-        ```

-    -   **promptVariables**: The list of variables used in the prompt template.

-        ```yaml
-        promptVariables:
-            - <variable1>
-            - <variable2>
-        ```

-        Example:

-        ```yaml
-        promptVariables:
-            - chat_history
-            - question
-        ```

-    -   **kwargs**: Addtional keyword arguments used in this chain.

-        ```yaml
-        kwargs:
-            <key>: <value>
-        ```

-        Example:

-        ```yaml
-        kwargs:
-            system_prompt: |
-                You are an AI assistant.
-Your primary role is to assist users with a wide range of questions and tasks.
-However, do not provide advice or information related to buying or selling stocks, investments, or financial trading.
-If asked about these topics, politely decline and suggest the user consult a financial professional.
-            input_label: inputs
-            model_kwargs_label: parameters
-            output_label: generated_text
-        ```

--   **qaChainConfig**: Configuration for the question-answering chain.

-    -   **modelConfig**: Configuration for the language model used in this chain (similar to standaloneChainConfig.modelConfig).
-        ```yaml
-        modelConfig:
-            provider: <the provider of the language model (e.g., bedrock, sagemaker).>
             modelId: <the ID of the language model or inference profile (e.g., anthropic.claude-3-7-sonnet-20250219-v1:0, us.anthropic.claude-3-7-sonnet-20250219-v1:0)>
-            modelEndpointName: <The name of the SageMaker endpoint for the language model (required for SageMaker models).>
             modelKwargs: <Additional keyword arguments for the language model, such as topP, temperature etc.>
         ```
     - **promptTemplate**: The prompt template used for answering questions.
         ```yaml
-        prompteTemplate: <string>
+        promptTemplate: <string>
         ```
     - **promptVariables**: The list of variables used in the prompt template.
         ```yaml
         promptVariables:
             - <variable1>
             - <variable2>
         ```
-    -   **kwargs**: Addtional keyword arguments used in this chain.
+    - **kwargs**: Additional keyword arguments used in this chain.
         ```yaml
         kwargs:
             <key>: <value>